changliao1025/hexwatershed_tutorial/README.md

 3. The depression filling algorithm is modified based on the <a href="https://github.com/r-barnes/richdem">`RichDEM`</a> priority-flood depression filling method.

+4. HexWatershed can be run at both regional and global scale, see this Youtube clip for example: <a href="https://youtu.be/Y_NkLCazxMU">`Global scale HexWatershed simulation`</a>

 # References

 * Liao, Chang, Tian Zhou, Donghui Xu, Richard Barnes, Gautam Bisht, Hong-Yi Li, Zeli Tan, et al. (02/2022AD) 2022.
 “Advances In Hexagon Mesh-Based Flow Direction Modeling”.
 Advances In Water Resources 160.
 Elsevier BV: 104099.